 John Ferguson or Standford Wong made a name for himself with his professional gambling books, including his Professional Blackjack book.
 Wong has helped numerous novice and experienced players over the years with 14 of his books that tackled blackjack, craps, video poker, and more.

-Wong became the go-to consultant for any blackjack writers and was the first to create an odds computation software for blackjack.
+Wong became the go-to consultant for any blackjack writer and was the first to create an odds computation software for blackjack.

 18. Phil Hellmuth